December 26, 2009

 On Oct.
 27, the day Momofuku was published, Ian Froeb made some interesting observations in his Twitter updates (Ian is the food critic for The Riverfront Times & editor of their "Gut Check" blog):

-# of paragraphs in Momofuku cookbook before first f-bomb?
-7.5
+# of paragraphs in Momofuku cookbook before questionable use of phrase "golden shower"?
+3.5

 in other words, having read only the intro, ready to declare Momofuku cookbook of the year. certainly the most entertaining.